isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-02-24-a-black-cowboy.md

 father in his wife and son’s eyes.
 Joshua conveys his pride and confidence in his father without a direct declaration.
 At first, Joshua feels very differently about Captain Hunter.
 When Joshua sees the captain, he thinks:
-“[the captain’s] eyes were a light blue and he had a way of fixing them on your that made you with you could be someplace else” (p.
+“[the captain’s] eyes were a light blue and he had a way of fixing them on you that made you wish you could be someplace else” (p.
 11).
-Joshua gives a direct description of one of the Captain’s physical features - his eyes - but he describes how the Captain makes him feel, indirectly.
-Joshua says that the Captain has the ability to look at him and make him so uncomfortable, he wants to go away.
-The description implies that the Captain intimidates Joshua, and that Joshua prefers not to draw the Captain’s attention.
-At some point along the trail, Joshua says of his friend, Isaiah:  “I have never thought of shooting a man down in cold blood, but if I do shoot a man, it will surely be Isaiah Fatbelly Cotton.
+Joshua gives a direct description of the captain's eyes, but he is less direct when he describes how the captain makes him feel.
+Joshua suggests that he wants to disappear when the captain looks at him.
+The description implies that Joshua prefers not to draw the captain’s attention because the captain makes him uncomfortable and intimidated.
+At some point along the trail, Joshua expresses even more negative feelings towards his colleague, Isaiah.
+Joshua relates:  “I have never thought of shooting a man down in cold blood, but if I do shoot a man, it will surely be Isaiah Fatbelly Cotton.
 Either that or I would like to hit him across the head with a running iron and leave my mark on him” (p.
 41).
-Joshua never says he feels angry or betrayed, but the emotions are implicit in the way he describes his thoughts about Isaiah in the moment.
-Joshua communicates his murderous feelings towards Isaiah are new to him.
+Joshua never says he feels angry or betrayed, but the emotions are implicit in the way he describes his murderous thoughts.
 Isaiah clearly pushes Joshua to a new level of anger, where Joshua feels so enraged that he wants to cause Isaiah physical harm.
-Joshua gives specific examples, rather than explicit descriptions, that illustrate his feelings towards his father, Captain Hunter, and his friend, Isaiah.
+Joshua gives specific examples, rather than explicit descriptions, that illustrate his feelings towards his father, Captain Hunter, and his fellow cowboy, Isaiah.

 # Idioms